lindamood/lindamood.github.io/portfolio.md

 <div class="small-thumbnails product-design" markdown="1">
 ### Product And Platform Design
-Adept at both strategy and execution, I am a product designer that excels at hypothesis driven design; a design approach that prioritizes the close collaboration of a multidisciplinary team to build, measure, and learn in an iterative way.
-In the work below, I played a key role in synthesizing user needs and business goals to develop technically elegant design solutions.
+I am a designer that excels at hypothesis driven design; a design approach that prioritizes the close collaboration of a multidisciplinary team to build, measure, and learn in an iterative way.
+The work below showcases a few of the products in which I have played a lead role in both strategy and execution using a hypothesis driven design approach.

 ![Earbud.fm](/public/img/earbud-1.png "Earbud.fm")